Zaid-Ajaj/Npgsql.FSharp.Analyzer/README.md

 # Npgsql.FSharp.Analyzer

-Analyzer that provides advanced embedded SQL static analysis when using [Npgsql.FSharp](https://github.com/Zaid-Ajaj/Npgsql.FSharp).
-Checks syntax of the used queries and performs type-checking of the provided parameters as well as the types of the columns that were read and how they are read.
+Analyzer that provides embedded **SQL syntax analysis** when writing queries using Npgsql.FSharp.
+It verifies querie syntax, checks the parameters in the query match with the provided parameters and performs **type-checking** on the functions that read columns from the result sets.

 ## NuGet